rheslip/M8-Headless/README.md

 /etc/xdg/lxsession/LXDE/autostart

-- get rid of the cursor in LXDE, add the -nocursor option to the x command in
+- to remove the mouse cursor in LXDE add the -nocursor option to the x command in

 /etc/X11/xinit/xserverrc

  - to turn off font antialiasing change iXft/Antialias=1 to iXft/Antialias=0 in the file:

-/etc/xdg/lxsession/LXDE/desktop.conf  #
+/etc/xdg/lxsession/LXDE/desktop.conf